andlo/mycroft-skills-list-gitbook/skills/digikam-control.AIIX.md

 ## Description:
 Installation of skill:

-Download or Clone Git run: git clone  inside /opt/mycroft/skills Create /opt/mycroft/skills folder if it does not exist Extract Downloaded Skill into a folder.
+Download or Clone Git run: git clone  inside optmycroftskills Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder.
 "DigiKam-control".
-Clone does not require this step Copy the DigiKam-control folder to /opt/mycroft/skills/ folder
+Clone does not require this step Copy the DigiKam-control folder to optmycroftskills folder

 Installation of requirements:
 Fedora:

 sudo dnf install dbus-python
-From terminal: cp -R /usr/lib64/python2.7/site-packages/dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp -R usrlib64python2.7site-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
-From terminal: cp /usr/lib64/python2.7/site-packages/_dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp usrlib64python2.7site-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-Ubuntu / KDE Neon:
+Ubuntu  KDE Neon:

 sudo apt install python-dbus
-From terminal: cp -R /usr/lib/python2.7/dist-packages/dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp -R usrlibpython2.7dist-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-From terminal: cp /usr/lib/python2.7/dist-packages/_dbus* /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/
+From terminal: cp usrlibpython2.7dist-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

 For other distributions:

-Python Dbus package is required and copying the Python Dbus folder and lib from your system python install over to /home/$USER/.virtualenvs/mycroft/lib/python2.7/site-packages/.
+Python Dbus package is required and copying the Python Dbus folder and lib from your system python install over to home$USER.virtualenvsmycroftlibpython2.7site-packages.

 ### Platform: